manfredsteyer/2019_08_26/tddd_en.md

 ## Domain Decomposition

-Before we explore Domain-driven design (DDD), we should first discuss what we mean by the term [Domains](https://en.wikipedia.org/wiki/Domain_(software_engineering).
+Before we explore Domain-driven design (DDD), we should first discuss what we mean by the term [Domains](http://bit.ly/2Pu9IxE).
+A **domain** is an software term that comprises terminology, requirements, functionality, and relationships with a specific application area/context.

-A **domain** is an software term that comprises terminology, requirements, functionality, and relationships with a specific software area.
-You will probably agree that this definition was way too abstract! 😨
+> You will probably agree that this definition was way too abstract! 😨

-Let's consider a software application we are building for a consumer travellers: TravelAgent.
+Let's consider a consumer travel web application we are building: TravelAgent.
 We have several domains that we can easily identify:

 ![image](https://user-images.githubusercontent.com/210413/64036713-73dd1380-cb19-11e9-8910-e4ee96fdb952.png)